- access government information unless access to the information would, on balance, be contrary to the public interest;

 Under the Freedom of Information Act 2016 the Directorate is required to have a disclosure log listing Freedom of Information requests received by the Directorate.
 Details of requests for personal information are not required to be reported under the act and therefore are not provided here.

-The application, decision and any released documents can be viewed by clicking on the Disclosure Log.
+The application, decision and any released documents can be viewed by clicking on the Disclosure Log for each year below.

 Amending Personal Information